-Powdered sugar frosting, also called quick vanilla frosting, or even vanilla buttercream (let’s please not tell the French), is the frosting most Americans grew up with.
+Powdered sugar frosting—also called quick frosting, American buttercream, or even just buttercream (let’s please not tell the French)—is the frosting most Americans grew up with.
 It’s easy, super sweet, and does the job in a hurry.

-1 stick (4 ounces/113 grams) of softened butter, into which you beat 4 cups (a one-pound box) of powdered sugar, 1/4 teaspoon of salt, 4 to 6 tablespoons of milk (or other liquid), and 2 teaspoons of vanilla until fluffy.
-Recipes vary slightly, flavorings abound.
-You may have your own favorite version.
+1 stick (4 ounces/113 grams) of softened butter, into which you beat 4 cups (a one-pound box) of powdered sugar, 1/4 teaspoon of salt, 4 to 6 tablespoons of milk (or other liquid, like cream), and 2 teaspoons of vanilla extract until fluffy.

 How to fix frosting that is too stiff:

 Resist the urge to add more liquid.
 Instead, warm the mixture ever-so-slightly by setting the bowl in a wide bowl or pan of hot tap water for a few seconds at a time, beating after each, until you have the desired consistency.
 Hint: A stainless steel bowl works best because glass heats up very slowly and then holds the heat for a long time after you remove the bowl from the water, so your frosting may continue to soften even when you don’t want it to.

 How to fix frosting that is too soft or even soupy:

 Resist the urge to add more powdered sugar and thus even more sweetness (at least until after you try this): Put the bowl in an ice bath—this will firm up the butter—and beat to the desired consistency.
 You can also stick the bowl in the fridge to chill out for a bit, and then continue beating.